IdentityPython/pyMDOC-CBOR/README.md

 Python parser and writer for EUDI Wallet MDOC CBOR for credential Type 1 and also or mDL use cases.

-> This project is an experimental proposal born for educational purposes.
-Please do not consider it as usable before the release 0.6.0.

 ## Specifications and Resources

 - [ISO 18013-5 - ISO-compliant driving licence — Mobile driving licence (mDL) application](https://www.iso.org/standard/69084.html)